How the Drug Discovery Industry Works

 Industry Pressures & Responses

 Industry in Transition

 - Personalised medicines

-This course will be delivered on Thursday 19th January 2022 between 12:00-17:00 LIVE in person.
+This course will be delivered on Thursday 11th April 2024 between 12:00-17:00 LIVE in person.
+Venue TBC.
 Course materials are included in the course costs.